 Who should take this course?

-This course is designed to help students develop and discover their skills within product design, and will be particularly useful to those planning to study at Foundation or BA level.
+This course is made to help you develop and discover your skills within product design, and will be particularly useful if you are planning to study at Foundation or BA level.

 Please note: This course is for students aged 16 to 18 years old only

 Danish designer Alexander Hinnerskov graduated in 2007 with a BA Honours in Product Design from Cental Saint Martins.
 His interdisciplinary approach has led him to work with product development, bespoke furniture making, lighting design as well as interior design and styling.
 Having experience in all aspects of the creative process across design disciplines has meant working with clients such as Fredrikson Stallard, Tomasz Starzewski, Eva Menz, Torsten Neeland and Underdog Studio.
 He has been teaching since 2013 in a verity of design subjects supported by his academic knowledge, practical skills and industry experience.

 - Variety of pens (black fine liner and colours)

 - Super glue (30sec)

 Materials to be provided by tutor/CSM

 - Corrugated card